billyzelsnack/vertualfs/README.md

 # vertualfs

-VERsioned virTUAL FileSystem library and command-line tool.
+VERsioned virTUAL FileSystem library.

+# vertualfsdemo

+Simple demo of the library.

 # Requirements
 * Windows 10 or 11